-This supplement expands the Adverse Event (AE) domain in the current CDASH standard to include additional data elements for the capture of serious adverse event information in an SAE form.
-This supplement also facilitates Sponsor generation of an E2B message for electronic reporting of an Individual Case Safety Report (ICSR) to Health Authorities.
+This supplement expands the Adverse Event (AE) domain in the current CDASH standard to include additional data elements for the capture of serious adverse event information in an SAE form to facilitates Sponsor generation of an E2B message for electronic reporting of an Individual Case Safety Report (ICSR) to Health Authorities.

-The CDASH User Guide (CDASH UG) is now available.
-The CDISC UG provides CDASH implementation examples, including CDASH to SDTM mappings, CDASH ODM files and a library of example CRFs that have been created in several different data collection systems, including paper examples.
+The CDASH User Guide (CDASH UG) provides CDASH implementation examples, including CDASH to SDTM mappings, CDASH ODM files and a library of example CRFs that have been created in several different data collection systems, including paper examples.
 The CDASH team plans to update the CDASH UG with additional examples as they become available.

-The Operational Data Model (ODM) is a vendor neutral, platform-independent format for interchange and archive of research data.
-Click here for more information about ODM.
+The CDISC Operational Data Model (ODM) is a vendor neutral, platform-independent XML format for interchange and archive of research data.

-The CDASH-ODM file provided below is an implementation of ODM that provides examples of basic case report form (CDASH) content in XML.
-The XML may require modification to be applicable for a particular study or to be implementable in a particular database system.
+The CDASH-ODM XML files are an implementation of ODM that provides examples of basic case report form (CDASH) content in ODM-XML format.
+The XML may require modification to be applicable for a particular study or to be implementable in a particular database system or application.

-The PDF file provided below includes the data definitions and CRF examples that have been created from the ODM XML.
+These PDF files include the data definitions and CRF examples that have been created from the ODM-XML CDASH files.
 The primary purpose of these examples is to provide a starting point for the creation of CDASH CRFs.

 A library of example CDASH CRFs has been created in several different data collection systems, including paper examples.
 The CDASH team plans to update the CDASH UG Example CRF library with additional examples as they become available.